Campaign Update — October 2025

 If you would like to take action, contact your local Petland store or their corporate office to express your concerns.
 You can also support rabbit rescues and educate others about the importance of adopting rather than purchasing rabbits from pet stores.

-Take Action: Join Rabbit.org Alliance to Stop Rabbit Sales
+Join the Stop Rabbit Sales Alliance